Jbleezy/BO1-Reimagined/README.md

 #### Thundergun
 * Gives 50 points for each kill
 * No longer does any damage to any enemies that are knocked down and not killed
-* Decreased time to start reloading after firing the last shot

 #### Winter's Howl
 * Unupgraded: minimum damage - 500